-If you have been trying to sell your house but are sick of the hassle or the waiting around, you have the option to sell your home fast without making a single expensive repair.
+If you have been trying to sell your house but are sick of the hassle of completing home improvements or the waiting around, you have the option to sell your home fast without making a single expensive repair.

 HomeGo is specially designed to buy your home as-is, even if it’s damaged, and will give you the most cash for your home.